MasterLexhie/advice-generator/style-guide.md

 ## Layout

-The designs were created to the following widths:
+The designs were created to the following widths:Hello its Omalicha sope purrrrr

 - Mobile: 375px
 - Desktop: 1440px